jxxcarlson/elm-blackbox/README.md

 }
 ```

 If you wish, change 'atom' to your favorite editor.
-Third, run `npm install`
+Third, run `npm install`.
+Test your installation with `npm run elm-bb`.

 ### Changing BlackBox